 Darius_Phelps_b&w

-Darius Phelps is a Lead Teacher at the Child Development Lab at the McPhaul Center, which is located on the University of Georgia campus.
-He has been teaching at the CDL for five years.
-Phelps earned a Bachelor of Science in Family and Consumer Sciences at UGA and is currently pursuing his Master’s Degree in Reading Education with an emphasis in Children’s Literature & Language Arts here at UGA.
-Phelps was recently named the Georgia “Childcare Giver of the Year” for 2016.
+Darius Phelps is a Lead Teacher at UGA’s Child Development Lab at the McPhaul Center.
+Darius earned a BS in Family and Consumer Sciences and is currently pursuing his master’s Degree in Reading Education with an emphasis in Children’s Literature & Language Arts.
+He was also named the Georgia “Child Caregiver of the Year” for 2016.
+Darius’ talk moves through his journey as an educator by sharing personal stories and using spoken word and explores how childhood play can have an impact on adult lives.

 Lee Pierce